 First person to receive transplanted pig heart dies at University of Maryland Medical Center in Baltimore

-BALTIMORE — The first person to receive a transplanted pig heart died Tuesday, two months after the groundbreaking surgery at the University of Maryland Medical Center.
+BALTIMORE — A Maryland man who was the first person to receive a transplanted pig heart died Tuesday, two months after the groundbreaking surgery at the University of Maryland Medical Center.

 Officials at the Baltimore hospital said David Bennett began deteriorating a few days ago and was given palliative care.
 He was able to communicate with his family, the officials said.

 The animal-to-human transplant, or xenotransplant, was offered to Bennett, a 57-year-old parent with terminal heart disease.
-He’d come to the hospital in October 2021 seriously ill and was placed on a life-saving heart-lung machine but deemed ineligible for a conventional heart transplant.
+He had come to the hospital in October 2021 seriously ill and was placed on a lifesaving heart-lung machine but deemed ineligible for a conventional heart transplant.

 “We are devastated by the loss of Mr. Bennett,” said Dr. Bartley P. Griffith, the transplant surgeon and clinical director of the University of Maryland School of Medicine’s Cardiac Xenotransplantation Program.